-Earlier in February, the Department of Home Affairs published the list of scarce skills in South Africa 2022, more commonly known as the Critical Skills List.
+The Department of Home Affairs has updated the list of scarce skills in South Africa 2023, more commonly known as the Critical Skills List.

 The list contains more than 100 skills or qualifications that are in short supply in South Africa and therefore deemed to be critical for the Republic.